-English-speakers in Japan are fewer than you might think, especially in rural Hokkaido.
-Fortunately, Google Translate's reputation has improved in recent years thanks to developments in AI technology and this free app is now considered an essential travel tool.
+English is still not widely spoken in Japan, especially in rural Hokkaido.
+Fortunately, Google Translate's (Apple | Android) performance has improved in recent years thanks to developments in AI technology and this free app is now an essential travel tool.
+The Google Lens feature allows you to simply hold your smartphone camera up to text and the phone will translate it for you on the spot!
 While it of course cannot compare to a human interpreter, it is quite useful for reading signage, menus and other basic information.
-Thanks to the new Google Lens feature, you can simply hold your smartphone camera up to text and the phone will translate it for you on the spot!
-It also has a text-to-speech function-very handy when you need to ask locals around you for help, directions or your food order!
+It also has a text-to-speech function-very handy for getting to know (or getting help from) the locals!